UniMath/agda-unimath/src/univalent-combinatorics/decidable-equivalence-relations.lagda.md

         ( is-finite-type-𝔽 A)
         ( λ b → is-finite-decidable-Prop))

-is-finite-Dec-Eq-Rel-𝔽 :
+is-finite-Decidable-Equivalence-Relation-𝔽 :
   {l1 : Level} (A : 𝔽 l1) →
-  is-finite (Decidable-Equivalence-Relation-𝔽 l1 A) is-finite-Dec-Eq-Rel-𝔽 A = is-finite-Σ
+  is-finite (Decidable-Equivalence-Relation-𝔽 l1 A) is-finite-Decidable-Equivalence-Relation-𝔽 A = is-finite-Σ
     ( is-finite-Decidable-Relation-𝔽 A)
     ( λ R → is-finite-is-equivalence-Dec-Rel-Prop-𝔽 A R)